kristofclaes/kristofclaes.github.io/_posts/2016-06-12-dont-dehydrate-your-code.md

 ---
 title: Don't dehydrate your code
+description: DRY is one of the most overused principles in software development and the world would be a better place if a lot of code was a bit more MOIST.
 ---

 DRY is one of the most overused principles in software development and the world would be a better place if a lot of code was a bit more MOIST.
 (I'm still looking for a relevant catch phrase that has MOIST as an acronym.)
 There, I've said it.
 Before you close your browser, allow me to explain myself.